AKADDC/SciNLP/README.md

 This is the official repository for the dataset and code of the paper:  ["SciNLP: A Domain-Specific Benchmark for Full-Text Scientific Entity and Relation Extraction in NLP"](https://arxiv.org/abs/2509.07801),  *accepted at **EMNLP 2025** (Main Conference)*.

-## Attention❗❗❗

-We corrected the statistical error information of the previous paper, and now the SciNLP data set contains 6409 fine-grained entities and 1648 relationships.

-Due to the previous omissions, we made mistakes in the process of [HGERE](https://github.com/yanzhh/HGERE)  experiment, which led to a big deviation between the NER metric index of HGERE and the actual experimental results.
-We have started to revise the original paper.
-If the existing results cannot be reproduced, please wait for us to update the latest experimental results.

 ## 📚 SciNLP